hollyouellette/stock-analysis/README.md

     Dim tickerStartingPrices As Single
     Dim tickerEndingPrices As Single

-  As a result of the refactoring, we saw an increase in the processing spead for the 2018 worksheet and an identical processing spead for the 2017 worksheet (shown in the screenshots below):
+  As a result of the refactoring, we saw an increase in the processing speed for the 2018 worksheet and an identical processing speed for the 2017 worksheet (shown in the screenshots below):

   ###### Processing Speeds of the Refactored Script